Microbiology (2026)

 Qualifications

-Admission requirements for the Bachelor of Engineering in Biotechnology programme
+Admission requirements for the Bachelor of Engineering in Biotechnology program

 Objectives